PBearson/ESP32-With-ESP-PROG-Demo/README.md

 * At least 5 female-to-female jumper wires
 * Optionally, a USB hub with at least 2 ports

 ESP-PROG contains a 10-pin header which allows wiring to the JTAG interface.
-For reference, each pin on the header is numbered and labeled in the figure below:
+For reference, each pin on the header is numbered in the figure below:

 ![Pinout](images/nsf_edu_diagram.jpg)